 Download the draft Bill: Firearms Amendment (Community Safety) Bill 2023

 The Tasmanian Government is committed to ensuring that public consultation processes are open and transparent and that departments apply a consistent approach to the publication of submissions.
 This commitment reflects community expectations for having access to information that informs Government decision-making on major policy matters.

-All submissions will be published after consultation at https://fas.police.tas.gov.au/firearms-2023/ except when it is not in the public interest to release the information (e.g., to protect personal and other sensitive information) or where the submitter has requested that the submission be treated as confidential.
+All submissions are availble at https://fas.police.tas.gov.au/firearms-2023/submissions except when it is not in the public interest to release the information (e.g., to protect personal and other sensitive information) or where the submitter has requested that the submission be treated as confidential.